nimikro/cs50-1-credit/README.md

 Yup, the last digit in that sum (20) is a 0, so David’s card is legit!

 So, validating credit card numbers isn’t hard, but it does get a bit tedious by hand.
-Let’s write a program.

 # Implementation Details
-Write a program that prompts the user for a credit card number and then reports (via printf) whether it is a valid American Express, MasterCard, or Visa card number, per the definitions of each’s format herein.
-So that we can automate some tests of your code, we ask that your program’s last line of output be AMEX\n or MASTERCARD\n or VISA\n or INVALID\n, nothing more, nothing less.
-For simplicity, you may assume that the user’s input will be entirely numeric (i.e., devoid of hyphens, as might be printed on an actual card).
+This program prompts the user for a credit card number and then reports (via printf) whether it is a valid American Express, MasterCard, or Visa card number, per the definitions of each’s format herein.
+The program’s last line of output is AMEX\n or MASTERCARD\n or VISA\n or INVALID\n, nothing more, nothing less.
+For simplicity, we assume that the user’s input will be entirely numeric (i.e., devoid of hyphens, as might be printed on an actual card).

-Consider the below representative of how your own program should behave when passed a valid credit card number (sans hyphens).
+Consider the below representative of how the program behaves when passed a valid credit card number (sans hyphens).
 ```
 $ ./credit
 Number: 4003600000000014